bevyengine/bevy-website/content/learn/book/the-game-loop/time-and-timers.md

 for the "current in-game time".
 Unlike [`Instant::now()`], the [`Time`] is fixed for the entire frame, rather than reflecting the precise wall clock time at the time of system evaluation.
-This value is set at the start of the frame based on the time supplied by the renderer, during the [`TimeSystem`] system set in the [`First`] schedule.
+Time is derived from a clock whose value is fixed for the entire frame, set at the start of the frame based on the time supplied by the renderer during the [`TimeSystem`] system set in the [`First`] schedule.

 This is helpful for performance reasons, but more critically,